programmatordev/sportmonksfootball-php-api/docs/03-supported-endpoints.md

     ->getAll();
 ```

-### `withOrder`
+#### `withOrder`

 ```php
 withOrder(string $order): self
 ```

 Determines the order in which the data will be sorted.
-Users can choose between ascending and descending:
+Options are between ascending and descending:
 - `asc`
 - `desc`